 This article lays down the type of equipment athletes are permitted to use when shooting in FITA competitions.
 It is the athlete's responsibility to use equipment which is in accordance with the rules.
-If in doubt the athlete will show this equipment to the Judge(s) before using it in competition.
+If in doubt the athlete will show this equipment to the judge(s) before using it in competition.

-Any athlete found to be using equipment contravening FITA Rules may have his or her scores disqualified.
+Any athlete found to be using equipment contravening FITA Rules may have his scores disqualified.

-Described below are the general regulations that apply to all divisions followed by the special regulations that apply only to certain divisions.
+Described below are the specific regulations that apply to each division followed by the general regulations that apply to all divisions.